RMWinslow/slides/pui/2023sep22workshop.md

 - During the Pandemic, large supplemental payments were given to anyone collecting even a dollar of Unemployment Insurance.
 - These payments were made to the fully unemployed and to those with reduced hours.
 - (Ganong et al 2022) found these programs only slightly reduced the job finding rate.
-- But what about the effect on the intrinsic margin.
+- But what about the effect on the intrinsic margin?